Hugorc10/Hugorc10/README.md

 - 🎓 Computer Science student at UESB.
 - 💻 Focused on web development and software engineering.
 - 🚀 Interested in full-stack development, backend architecture, APIs, and cloud technologies.
-- 🌱 Currently improving my skills in Django, backend development, and modern web technologies.
+- 🌱 Currently improving my skills in Django, React Native, backend development, and modern web technologies.
 - 👯 Open to collaborating on interesting open-source and learning-focused projects.
 - 💬 Always willing to help, learn, and exchange knowledge.
 - ⚡ Reminder: done is better than perfect.